Athletics at the 2008 Summer Olympics – Men's 110 metres hurdles: Competition format

 The competition used the four-round format previously used in 1960 and since 1988, still using the eight-man semifinals and finals used since 1964.
 The "fastest loser" system, also introduced in 1964, was used in the first round.

 The first round consisted of six heats, with 7 or 8 hurdlers each.
 The top four hurdlers in each heat, along with the eight next fastest overall, advanced to the quarterfinals.
 The 32 quarterfinalists were divided into four heats of 8 hurdlers each, with the top three in each heat, and the four next fastest overall, advancing.
 The 16 semifinalists were divided into two semifinals of 8 hurdlers each; the top four hurdlers in each advanced to the 8-man final.

 Records

-Prior to this competition, the existing world and Olympic records were as follows:
+Prior to this competition, the existing world record, Olympic record, and world leading time were as follows:

 No new world or Olympic records were set for this event.
 The following national records were set during the competition: